marcobooth/musicRoom/README.md

 ## About this repo

 This repo has now been made public so the secret keys have been change and removed.
-Please contact us directly if you'd like to test out the application directly
+Please contact us if you'd like to test out the application.